Prompter (opera)

 Prompters attend all rehearsals, mark up any adjustments or clarifications to the score, and generally "prepare" singers for a role.
 Their profile is low, and opera program books often credit them only under "musical preparation" or some similar moniker.
+However, occasionally singers or conductors (e.g. at the Met) will acknowledge or bend down to shake their hands during curtain calls of premieres or chorally complex operas.